 Intellectual challenge and curricular flexibility are among the features that set the Williams-Exeter Programme apart from other study abroad options available to Williams juniors.
 Students are encouraged to pursue a course of study during their year at Oxford that reflects the strength of the University’s offerings.
 As they select areas of focus for tutorial work, students have the opportunity to explore a variety of fields for which Oxford is particularly noted such as English literature, history, philosophy, mathematics, sciences, politics, classics, and theology.
 Over the course of three terms, students are required to enroll in five or six full tutorial courses.
 Course work consists of individual or small group meetings, occasional lectures, extensive readings, the regular writing and defense of essays, and the completion of term exams.

-CLICK HERE for the WIOX Tutorial Listing – information about the programme, the tutorial system, grades and credit, and lists of some tutorials within each department.
+WEPO Tutorial Information for 2023-2024 – information about the programme, the tutorial system, grades and credit.

 - Archaeology: Archaeology of Anglo-Saxon England c.
 600-750

 - Classics: Ovid

 - Economics: Development of the World Economy since 1800

 - English: History, Theory, and Use of the English Language